markusressel/keel-telegram-bot/README.md

 Configure the image using either environment variables, or mount the configuration file from your host system to `/app/keel-telegram-bot.yaml`.

+## Setup

+This bot uses the REST api provided by Keel to interact with it and relies on the Webhook functionality to receive and forward notifications to telegram chats.
+On one hand **keel-telegram-bot** acts like the web interface, on the other hand it acts like a proxy, both combined into a single package.

+To get the commands working simply provide all the necessary details of the configuration file.

+To get notifications working you will have to provide the address of **keel-telegram-bot** to Keel using the `WEBHOOK_ENDPOINT` env variable.
+The simplest way to achieve this is by running both Keel and **keel-telegram-bot** on the same host and specifying `http://localhost:5000/`.

 # Contributing